canonical/praecepta/en/index.md

 set style for the delimiter: the author should choose something unlikely to be confusing in the context, and use it consistently.

-However, in longer code blocks the placeholders become more difficult to manage and easier to overlook.
+In longer code blocks the placeholders become more difficult to manage and easier to overlook.
 Instead, consider defining the placeholders as environmental variables.
 For example: